COVID-19 and P.E.I. housing co-ops

 Published March 30, 2020

-In scheduling an electronic meeting, CHF Canada recommends dealing with high priority agenda items and limiting meetings to no more than one hour in length.
-During the pandemic, it would be a good idea for the board to schedule short weekly or bi-weekly electronic meetings to discuss urgent issues.
+CHF Canada recommends dealing with high priority agenda items and limiting meetings to no more than one hour in length.
+During the pandemic, it would be a good idea for the board to schedule more frequent meetings to discuss urgent issues.

 Don't miss out on the latest co-op news, success stories, and helpful resources for your co-op.